wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Act 1981.md

     (2) If any person knowingly does, or causes or procures to be done, any of the following things,---

-    *   (a) neglects, delays, or refuses to produce or deliver up his ticket immediately it is called for by any employee on any train or other vehicle or elsewhere on the railway; or
+    *   (a) neglects, delays, or refuses to produce or deliver up his or her ticket immediately it is called for by any employee on any train or other vehicle or elsewhere on the railway; or

     *   (b) without reasonable cause uses, or attempts to use, or interferes with any braking appliances provided in any railway carriage, or any door in any omnibus for use in cases of emergency; or